Elijah Bryant: Personal life

 Bryant is the son of Israel Bryant and Reginald Strother, a physician.
-He is a member of the Church of Jesus Christ of Latter-day Saints.
-He married Jenelle Fraga in August 2017.
+He is a member of the Church of Jesus Christ of Latter-day Saints (the Mormon Church).
+Bryant remarked in 2020, after playing in Israel, "“I’ve come to respect the Jews a lot because they’re very similar to Mormons.
+They value family. " He married Jenelle Fraga in August 2017.
 They have one son.